imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

   - `componentPreviewAst`: Created using a shimmed version of React, this is a complete, structurally-sound "map" of the component.
 It is used to render the read-only Navigator tree and acts as the blueprint for applying style changes.
   - `componentAst`: Created using the real React library, this is the "live" version of the component that can manage its own state and interactivity.
 It is rendered in the iframe's "Interaction Mode".
   - Both of these visual ASTs are stored in the central Zustand store.
 - **Smart Selection & Component Boundaries**: The system implements "Smart Selection" by pruning child components from the preview AST to enforce component boundaries.
-This prevents users from selecting and editing elements that belong to child components, maintaining clear separation between components and their dependencies.
+This prevents users from selecting and editing elements that belong to child components, maintaining clear separation between components and their dependencies. **NEW**: Advanced drill-down selection allows users to Shift+click on overlapping elements to see all layers and select specific elements from a visual menu.
 - **Visual Editing Loop**: When the user modifies a style in the Inspector, the updateNodeStyle action creates new, updated copies of both visual ASTs in the store.
 This change is instantly reflected in the sandboxed <iframe>.
 - **Reconciliation via a Temporary Source AST**: When "Apply Changes" is clicked, the application's core architectural principle is revealed:
   - The styleUpdater.ts utility takes the originalCode string and creates a temporary, highly-detailed Babel AST.
 This Source AST understands all component logic, including event handlers and hooks.